sonalgoyal/crux/README.txt

 	and add to your local repository by executing command given below. mvn install:install-file -DgroupId=com.google.code -DartifactId=struts2-fullhibernatecore-plugin -Dversion=2.2.2-GA -Dpackaging=jar
 	-Dfile=< path/to/struts2-fullhibernatecore-plugin-2.2.2-GA.jar >
+D. Crux can be built against HBase 0.90.3(default) or against HBase 0.92.1.
+	Crux artifacts crux.war and crux.jar are created in crux/target/

-D. Build and create war:
+	To build and create war against 0.90.3:
-	Go to the directory where pom.xml is stored and then enter the following command mvn install -DskipTests(in order to skip tests) or mvn install to run tests and create war (crux.war and crux.jar is created in crux/target/)
+	Go to the base directory where pom.xml is located and enter mvn install -DskipTests(in order to skip tests) or mvn install to run tests and create war

+	For 0.92.1
+	mvn -Dhbase92 install

-Instructions to run test cases of crux with MVN
+Instructions to run test cases of crux with Maven
 -----------------------------------------------
 mvn test